P.T.S. IS THE GOLD STANDARD in Law Enforcement Entrance and Promotion Courses in New York State.

 The P.T.S.
 Staff takes great pride in helping you advance your law enforcement career.
 We look forward to working with you, remind you to stay safe and wish you the best of luck!

-POLICE CHIEF & ASSISTANT CHIEF PROMOTIONAL EXAMINATIONS which will be held in March, 2014.
+2024 - POLICE CHIEF AND ASSISTANT CHIEF PROMOTIONAL EXAMINATIONS COURSE